rhertogh/yii2-oauth2-server/docs/guide/start-installation.md

 Migrations
 ----------
-Since this package closely connects to your User Model, and it's corresponding table, the creation date/time of the migration matters.
+Since this package closely connects to your User Model, and its corresponding table, the creation date/time of the migration matters.
 In order to solve this running the migrations for the Yii2-Oauth2-Server is a 2-step process:
 1. Generation of the migrations:
    * Make sure the `migrationsNamespace` of the Oauth2Module is set (e.g. `'app\\migrations\\oauth2'`).